 Indeed, when we look at the behavior of economies over long periods of time, the prediction that the quantity of money determines nominal output holds rather well.
-Figure 11.8 "Inflation, M2 Growth, and GDP Growth" compares long-term averages in the growth rates of M2 and nominal GNP in the United States for more than a century.
-The lines representing the two variables do seem to move together most of the time, suggesting that velocity is constant when viewed over the long run.
+Figure 11.6 "Inflation, M2 Growth, and GDP Growth" compares long-term averages in the growth rates of M2 and nominal GNP for 11 countries (Canada, Denmark, France, Italy, Japan, the Netherlands, Norway, Sweden, Switzerland, the United Kingdom, and the United States) for more than a century.
+These are the only countries that have consistent data for such a long period.
+The lines representing inflation, M2 growth, and nominal GDP growth do seem to move together most of the time, suggesting that velocity is constant when viewed over the long run.

-Figure 11.8 Inflation, M2 Growth, and GDP Growth
+Figure 11.6 Inflation, M2 Growth, and GDP Growth

-The chart shows the behavior of price-level changes, the growth of M2, and the growth of nominal GDP using 10-year moving averages.
+The chart shows the behavior of price-level changes, the growth of M2, and the growth of nominal GDP for 11 countries using the average value of each variable.
 Viewed in this light, the relationship between money growth and nominal GDP seems quite strong.